intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 the IETF will collaborate with the peer organization in an informal relationship ({{informal}}).

 There is no set process or form for establishing a formal liaison relationship;
-the IETF participants and the peer organization will need to open a dialog the IAB, and after discussion may come to an agreement to form the relationship.
+the IETF participants and the peer organization can initiate a conversation with the IAB, and after discussion may come to an agreement to form the relationship.
 In some cases, the intended scope and guidelines for the collaboration are documented specifically (e.g., see {{?RFC3113}}, {{?RFC3131}}, and {{?RFC3356}}).